-VET Qualifications/Certificate Courses - Delivered at Siena Catholic College on - One Year (RTO #5710 - SmartSkill Pty Ltd) ollowed by VET Qualification SIT 3016 Certificate III in Tourism in Year 12 Qualification Description This qualification provides the basic knowledge and skills required to start a career within in the hospitality industry.
-The qualification will cover areas such as food and beverage, gaming, front office, housekeeping, front office and being safe and hygienic within the workplace.
-This introductory level qualification is the best way to start your career in hospitality or help you on your way to further study in hospitality and tourism.
-Entry Requirements There are no entry requirements for this qualification.
+RTO #5710 - SmartSkill Pty Ltd) Qualification SIT 3016 Certificate III in Tourism in Year 12 Qualification Description This qualification provides the basic knowledge and skills to commence a career within in the hospitality industry.
+You will learn about a variety of topics from working with others, working safely and hygienically, interacting with customers, serving alcohol responsibly, and preparing and serving a variety of beverages.
+This introductory level qualification is the best way to start your journey in the hospitality industry, or act as a starting point to undertake further study in hospitality or tourism sectors.
+Entry Requirements There are no pre-requisites to undertake.
 Course Duration The qualification will take between 12 to 24 months to complete.
 Qualification Packaging Rules 12 Units must be completed: 6 Core Units 6 Elective Units Course Structure Certificate II in Hospitality Food and Beverage will be delivered by Siena Catholic College under the registration of SmartSkill.
 Industry presenters will be engaged throughout the program as part of the course.
-The certificate is based on the Food and Beverage stream and focuses on th service of food and beverage to customers.
-Core Units BSBTWK201Work effectively with othersSITHIND006Source and use information on the hospitality industrySITHIND007Use hospitality skills effectivelySITXCCS011Interact with customersSITXCOM007Show social and cultural sensitivitySITXWHS005Participate in safe work practices Elective Units SITXFSA005Use hygienic practices for food safetySITHFAB021Provide responsible service of alcoholSITHFAB022Clean and tidy bar areasSITHFAB023Operate a barSITHFAB024Prepare and serve non-alcoholic beveragesSITHFAB025Prepare and serve espresso coffee Pre-requisite unit is SITXFSA005 Use hygienic practices for food safety Assessment Depending on the units of competency chosen, there will be a mixture of classroom delivery (theory) and venue/ industry delivery (practical).
-Career Opportunities and Pathways This qualification is a Certificate II, which provides a pathway to work in various hospitality settings, such as restaurants, hotels, motels, catering operations, clubs, pubs, cafés, and coffee shops.
-This qualification has 12 units in total (6 core and 6 electives).
-The electives can cover a number of disciplines, from housekeeping, portering, administration, customer services, sales, cookery, kitchen operations, IT, finance, food and beverage and gaming.
-There are no pre-requisites for this qualification.
+The certificate is based on the Food and Beverage stream and focuses on the service of food and beverage to customers.
+Core units (Mandatory) BSBTWK201 Work effectively with others SITHIND006 Source and use information on the hospitality industry SITHIND007 Use hospitality skills effectively SITXCCS011 Interact with customers SITXCOM007 Show social and cultural sensitivity SITXWHS005 Participate in safe work practices Elective units SITXFSA005 Use hygienic practices for food safety SITHFAB021 Provide responsible service of alcohol SITHFAB022 Clean and tidy bar areas SITHFAB023 Operate a bar SITHFAB024 Prepare and serve non-alcoholic beverages SITHFAB025 Prepare and serve espresso coffee Pre-requisite unit is SITXFSA005 Use hygienic practices for food safety